 How much do you charge?

 My rate is $400/hour.
 There are some things I do for a fixed amount to make the bookkeeping easier for my clients so they know in advance exactly how much something will cost.
-For example, I form California LLCs & Corporations for $3600.
-I bill on ¼ hour time periods.
-Quick tasks such as fast text messages, emails and phone calls under 5 minutes are free because it takes me longer to do the bookkeeping than to do the work.
+For example, I form California LLCs for a fixed price depending on how many partners are involved.
+Real estate transactions have a fixed price regardless of the sale’s price of the property.
+For hourly work, I bill in one minute time increments.
+Quick tasks such as fast text messages, emails and phone calls under 2 minutes are free because it takes me longer to do the bookkeeping than to do the work.

 Why don’t all lawyers tell people up front what their rates are?

 Good question.
 I think the legal practice is steeped in traditions that date back to medieval England when polite people and professionals did not talk about money in public.
 This doesn’t really make sense any more.

 When you sign your retainer agreement, you pay a certain amount of money.
 That amount differs from person to person, or company to company, depending on the amount of work, and the type of work, that you need.
 When you pay the retainer, it goes into a trust account (a special bank account with stronger protections).
 After I complete some or all of the work, I will bill you.
 The bill is paid out of the retainer funds in the trust account.
 If there is more work to do, then you will replenish the retainer funds in the trust account.
 If there is money remaining in the trust account after all the work is completed, it is returned to you.